List of The Grudge characters: Takeo Saeki

-Takeo Saeki (portrayed by Takashi Matsuyama) is the husband of Kayako.
+Takeo Saeki (portrayed by Takashi Matsuyama) is the husband of Kayako and the father of Toshio.
 Takeo finds Kayako's personal diary entries, several of which detail her love obsession with Peter Kirk.
-As a result, he murders her and Toshio in a fit of jealousy.
-Kayako hangs him by using her hair like a noose.
-He too, returns as a ghost but he doesn't have a special ghost form like Kayako and Toshio.
+As a result, he murders her and Toshio in a fit of jealousy, but Kayako’s spirit retaliates by hanging him using her hair as a noose, and he too returns as a ghost.
 He was not physically seen in The Grudge 3 except through archive footage.